 - Eucalyptus – The fresh and cooling feeling that eucalyptus brings is perfect to go along with its natural anti-inflammatory properties and it’s abilities to calm a spasm.

 - Ginger root – Used for thousands of years in Traditional Chinese Medicine for all sorts of ailments including arthritis and muscle pain, ginger has undergone all sorts of clinical studies for its anti-inflammatory abilities.
-The warming abilities of ginger helps to improve circulation and relieve tension in tired muscles.
+The warming abilities of ginger help to improve circulation and relieve tension in tired muscles.

 - Lavender – This analgesic herb is one of my favorite herbs to use in pretty much any salve I make.
 Lavender is great at calming and soothing muscle pains and spasms, and even helps to calm you down, which is helpful when your muscle spasms are due to stress!